Optimizing distortion riskmetrics with distributional uncertainty: Introduction

 The main novelty of our results is three-fold: first, we obtain a unifying result (Theorem \ref{th:1}) that allows, under distributional uncertainty, to convert an optimization problem of a non-convex distortion riskmetric to an optimization problem with a convex one.
-The result covers, to the author's best knowledge, all known equivalences between optimization problems of non-convex and convex riskmetrics with distributional uncertainty.
+The result covers, to the authors' best knowledge, all known equivalences between optimization problems of non-convex and convex riskmetrics with distributional uncertainty.
 The proof requires techniques beyond the ones used in the existing literature, as we do not make assumptions such as monotonicity, positiveness, and continuity.
-Second, we introduce the concept of \emph{closedness under concentration} as a sufficient condition to establish the equivalence.
-We show how the property of closedness under concentration can easily be verified and provide numerous examples.
-Third, the classes of distortion riskmetrics and uncertainty formulations considered in this paper include all special cases studied in the literature: \begin{enumerate} \item Our class of riskmetrics include (see Section \ref{sec:2}): \begin{enumerate} \item all practically used risk measures (some via taking a sup): VaR (quantile), ES, spectral risk measures, Wang's premium principles, law-invariant coherent, as well as convex, risk measures; \item all practically used variability measures (some via taking a sup): mean-variance functionals, the mean-median deviation, inter-quantile ranges, inter-ES ranges, the Gini deviation, and deviation measures including the standard deviation and the variance; \item distortion riskmetrics with an inverse-S-shaped distortion function of \cite{TK92} widely used in decision theory; \item differences between two distortion riskmetrics, which are not convex or monotone in general; \item distortion riskmetrics with non-continuous and non-monotone distortion functions, which usually cause substantial difficulties in the analysis of optimization problems. \end{enumerate} \item Our uncertainty formulations include (see Section \ref{sec:main}): \begin{enumerate} \item both supremum and infimum problems, thus providing a universal treatment of worst-case and best-case risk values; \item moment constraints such as mean and variance, a popular setting in the literature; \item convex order/risk measure constraints, thus relating to stochastic dominance and regulatory constraints; \item some marginal constraints, representing dependence uncertainty in risk aggregation (e.g., \cite{EWW15}); \item preference robust optimization (e.g., \cite{AD15} and \cite{GX20}). \end{enumerate} \end{enumerate} The great generality distinguishes our work from the large literature on distributional robust optimization cited above.
-Our work is of analytical and probabilistic nature, and we focus on a theoretical equivalence result which we then illustrate via numerical implementations.
-The optimization problems are formally introduced in Section \ref{sec:2}.
-Sections \ref{sec:main} is devoted to our main contribution of the equivalence of non-convex and convex optimization problems with distributional uncertainty.
-In Section \ref{sec:two_con}, we show how our results can be used to solve optimization problems with uncertainty sets defined via moment constraints.
-In particular, we generalize well-known results in the literature on optimization of risk measures under moment constraints.
-Sections \ref{sec:app} and \ref{sec:app_num} contain numerical illustrations of optimizing differences between two distortion riskmetrics, portfolio optimization, and preference robust optimization.
+Our framework can also be easily applied to settings with atomic probability space or with uncertainty sets of multi-dimensional distributions.
+Second, we introduce the concept of \emph{closedness under concentration} as a sufficient condition to establish the equivalence, and it is also a necessary condition on the set of optimizers given that the equivalence holds (Theorem \ref{th:nec}).
+We show how the properties of closedness under concentration within a collection of intervals $\I$ and closedness under concentration for all intervals can easily be verified and provide numerous examples.
+Third, the classes of distortion riskmetrics and uncertainty formulations considered in this paper include all special cases studied in the literature; examples are presented in Sections \ref{sec:main}-\ref{sec:multi}.
+In particular, our class of riskmetrics include all practically used risk measures and variability measures (some via taking a sup), dual utilities with inverse-S-shaped distortion functions of \cite{TK92}, and differences between two dual utilities or distortion risk measures.
+Our uncertainty formulations include both supremum and infimum problems,\footnote{Thus we provide a universal treatment of worst-case and best-case risk values.
+Calculating best-case risk values allows us to solve economic decision making problems where optimal distributions are chosen to minimize the risk.} moment constraints, convex order/risk measure constraints, marginal constraints in risk aggregation with dependence uncertainty (e.g., \cite{EWW15}), preference robust optimization (e.g., \cite{AD15} and \cite{GX20}), and some one-dimensional and multi-dimensional uncertainty sets induced by Wasserstein metrics.